Lubbock Christian University

 Public Notification of Directory Information

 At its discretion, Lubbock Christian University may provide “directory information” in accordance with the provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA).
 Directory information is defined as that information which would not generally be considered harmful or an invasion of privacy if disclosed.
 “Directory information” includes student’s name, mailing address, email address, telephone number, dates of attendance, degrees and awards received, candidacy for graduation, the most recent previous educational institution attended, hometown, citizenship, photograph, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
-Students may choose to withhold directory information by filling out the form available in the Registrar's Office.
-A request to withhold directory information will result in the university’s refusal to disclose any student information.
+Students may choose to withhold directory information updating the Student Information form in the Student Portal by selecting the Data Block Indicator.
+Selecting the Data Block Indidcator will result in the university's refusal to disclose student directory information.
 LCU will honor your request to withhold directory information but cannot assume responsibility to contact you for subsequent permission to release this information.
 Regardless of the effect upon you, the university assumes no liability as a result of honoring your instructions that such information be withheld.

-Although the initial request may be filed at any time, requests for non-disclosure will be honored by the university until removed by the student filling out the appropriate forms with the Registrar's Office.
-Requests to withhold directory information will be honored for the duration of the academic year in which it was filed.
-Students must file a new request for non-disclosure with the Registrar's Office each academic year.
+Although the initial request may be filed at any time, requests for non-disclosure will be honored by the university until removed by the student.

 Student Complaint Procedure